-A PCT National Phase Patent in India is filed by submitting a copy of complete specification in English language, which must include a complete disclosure of the invention, drawings, claims and an abstract, along with a set of forms mentioning details of the applicant, inventors, priority as well as details of filing in other countries.
+A PCT National Phase Patent in India is filed by submitting a copy of complete specification which must include a complete disclosure of the invention, drawings, claims and an abstract, along with a set of forms mentioning details of the applicant, inventors, priority as well as details of corresponding filing in other countries.
 Due date of filing a PCT National Phase Patent in India is 31 months from the earliest priority.

 In order to file an application for PCT National Phase Patent in India we would require:

 1. Name, address and nationality of applicants and inventors.

 2. Complete Specification in ENGLISH (in text format).

 3. The drawings in PDF/JPG format.

 4. The certified copy of the priority documents (required for a conventional Patent application in India).